 While change management practitioners understand this adage, many organizations don’t.
 As a result, they don’t recognize the importance of investing in change management because their team is already “open to the idea of change.”

-Not investing in change management is the biggest barrier to rolling out successful organizational changes.
+What is change management?
+It is a critical part of any enterprise software implementation, and not investing in change management is the biggest barrier to rolling out successful organizational changes.
 Thus, the attitudes and opinions of project teams that cause companies to overlook change management can also be considered barriers to organizational change.

 Barriers to Organizational Change: The 4 Deadly A’s